How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 And creators are key to making it happen.

-The numbers don’t lie: creators boost ad engagement in a big way.
+The numbers don’t lie: creators boost ad engagement massively.

 Source: TikTok